derronli/Mesh-island-generation/README.md

 2. 'moisture' : Shows moisture of polygons
 3. 'vertexelevation' : Shows elevation of vertices

+The heatmap profiles are open to extension, such that someone may add their own custom heatmap profiles to the project without having to edit prior source code.
+The HeatmapPainter abstract class is implemented to hold the common heatmap methods, that can be used by any potential heatmap profile.
+As such, a user would just need to add their own profile on how to determine colour based on the input shape, and the program will be able to use it.

 ### List of valid elevation profiles (and extension capabilities)
 1. 'plains' (default) : Randomly generated elevations per tile in low range
 2. 'volcano' : Largest elevation in middle of island, slopes down

-3. The elevation profiles are open to extension, such that if someone wanted to add their own custom elevation profiles to the project without having to edit prior source code.
+The elevation profiles are open to extension, such that someone may add their own custom elevation profiles to the project without having to edit prior source code.
 The BaseElevation interface has the general generateElevation method that can be overridden depending on how the profile needs to be generated.
-Additionally, there is the GeneralElevationProperties abstract class that does the basic generation of the profile, which stays the same regardless of what profile is being generated.
-As such, a user would just need to add their own profile with how they would generate it, and the program will be able to use it.
+Additionally, there is the GeneralElevationProperties abstract class that does the basic generation of the profile should a user extending BaseElevation want access to its methods.
+As such, a user would just need to add their own profile with how they would generate a profile from the input polygon list, vertices list, and island shape, and the program will be able to use it.

 ### List of valid soil absorption profiles
 1. 'wet' (default) : Polygons within a large range gain moisture from surrounding water sources
 2. 'dry' : Has 1/4 the range of wet

+The soil absorption profiles are open to extension, such that someone may add their own custom absorption profiles to the project without having to edit prior source code.
+The SoilProfile interface has the abstract calcMoisture method that must be overridden depending on how the profile needs to be generated.
+As such, the user only needs to provide how to calculate moisture received based on the input moisture and distance to that source.

 ### List of valid soil Whittaker profiles
 1. 'arctic' : contains Dry, Moist, Wet, and Rain tundra tiles
 2. 'warmtemperate' : contains Desert, Desert Scrub, Woodland, Dry forest, Moist Forest, Wet Forest, and Rain forest tiles

+The Whittaker profiles are open to extension, such that someone may add their own custom profiles to the project without having to edit prior source code.
+The diagrams are the source for what kind of biome the mesh generates, but the general interface which needs to be extended only need take in elevation and moisture, and return the type of tile that corresponds to those values.
+To make it easier, the user can extend the biome abstract class that implements that interface, and the arctic and WarmTemperate classes inherit from this abstract class.
+For the user to extend biome, it simulates a Whittaker graph as a Geometry and allows the user to populate that geometry with regions (smaller geometries) that correspond to a certain tile.

-### Information regarding lakes
+### Information regarding lakes and rivers
-1. Note that endorheic lakes do not count towards the maximum number of lakes
+1. Endorheic lakes do not count towards the maximum number of lakes
+2. Rivers which randomly generate at a vertex where they cannot move any further just begin and end there

 # A2 Information